 “This holiday season is celebrated differently all over the world.
 But the meaning to all these traditions is a message of hope, giving, and good will to all humanity.
 I believe what our class is inspiring throughout the world is a symbol of LOVE.”– Alyssa L.

-Please share YOUR story!
+Please share YOUR story OR idea!
 Fill in this form Give 4 Christmas Story Submission or email us at firstname.lastname@example.org Please include your 1) name, 2) city and country.
 Also include pictures, videos and links!
 Want to “Christmas Challenge” others?
 Visit our “You’ve Been Christmas Challenged” page and send them the link!